p-chan5/EasyPulse/HOW_TO_BUILD_THEM.md

 ## ALTERNATIVES 🫧️

-You can replace some effects by using a variant.
+Replace some effects using a variant.

 11. Add Delay.
 Set the following values: